How many number one songs have U2 had?

 The short version: UK 7 and US 2

-U2’s All That You Can’t Leave Behind had a string of popular singles but only Beautiful Day in 2000 managed the spot.
-A debatable number one is Take Me to the Clouds Above" by LMC vs. U2.
-Debatable as it was a song featuring samples from U2's With or Without You with a health splash of Whitney Houston thrown in.
-At the end of the day, the song has U2’s name in the space where the artist’s name goes so it counts as a number one.
+U2’s All That You Can’t Leave Behind delivered a massive return to traditional form with a string of popular singles, but only the culturally ubiquitous "Beautiful Day" in 2000 managed the top spot.
+A slightly debatable entry is "Take Me to the Clouds Above" by LMC vs. U2.
+It is debatable because it was a dance track featuring heavy samples from U2's "With or Without You" mixed with a healthy splash of Whitney Houston.
+At the end of the day, the song has U2’s name in the artist slot, so it officially counts as a number one.

-How to Dismantle an Atomic Bomb offered a notable double with both Vertigo and Sometimes You Can’t Make It on Your Own grabbing their time in the top position.
+How to Dismantle an Atomic Bomb offered a notable double.
+Both the blistering rock track "Vertigo" and the deeply personal, Bono penned tribute to his late father, "Sometimes You Can’t Make It on Your Own", grabbed their time in the top position.
+Unfortunately, the experimental No Line on the Horizon suffered from a distinct lack of hit singles.

-This means U2 have had seven number one hits in the UK and two in the U2.
-Unsurprisingly U2 are even more popular in their home country of Ireland and owned the number one place an awesome 21 times.
+This means U2 have had seven number one hits in the UK and two in the US.
+Unsurprisingly, U2 are even more legendary in their home country of Ireland, claiming the number one place an awesome 21 times.
+The next most popular country is the enlightened nation of Canada with 14 chart toppers, which is exactly twice as many as their UK successes.

-List of U2’s UK number one songs:
+List of U2’s UK Number One Songs:

 • Desire